How to Make Money on Steam: 5 Methods That Actually Work

 Common cards sell for 2 to 10 cents.
 Foil cards and cards from CS2 or DOTA 2 can sell for 50 cents to several dollars each.

 We tested the process on an account with about 200 hours of playtime across 15 games.
-Selling accumulated cards over 2 weeks generated roughly $4.50 in Steam Wallet credit.
-That covers a sale-price indie game every month if you game consistently.
+Selling accumulated cards over 2 weeks generated a small amount of Steam Wallet credit.
+That can cover a sale-price indie game every so often if you game consistently.

 In-game items in popular titles carry higher values.
 Some CS2 skins sell for hundreds of dollars, though earning them requires time or money investment.
 Read the Steam gift card scams guide before trading, since the Market attracts phishing attempts targeting new sellers.